Content Formatting

 Bold, italic, superscript, subscript, remove formatting.

-For numbered lists, you can customize the list style, which defaults to numerical digits.
-Other options include roman numerals (e.g. i, ii, iii) and letters (e.g. a, b, c).
-Right click on a numbered list item after adding it, and then select "Numbered list properties" to change the list style.
-See examples on our demo site.
+For ordered lists, you can customize the list numbering style, which defaults to numerical digits.
+Other options include roman numerals (e.g., i, ii, iii) and letters (e.g., a, b, c).
+After inserting the list, click the "Source" button, find the <ol> element that corresponds with your list, and insert a "type" attribute:

-undo and redo buttons
+Buttons for undo and redo

 Undo, redo.